 *If you are not a registered Unreal Engine developer, you will need to follow these instructions to register for access to this link.

 For optimal quality it is necessary to use Unreal Engine from source code and apply source code patches.

-- To improve FSR2’s handling of World-Position-Offset materials applied to Static objects, use
+- To improve FSR2’s handling of World-Position-Offset materials applied to Static objects (only applicable to Unreal Engine 4.26, 4.27, and 5.0), use

 git apply [VERS]-ImproveStaticWPO.patchwhere

 - To improve FSR2’s handling of animated opaque materials, use

 To install the plugin:

 - Locate the Engine/Plugins directory of your Unreal Engine installation.

 - Extract the contents of the FSR2.zip file.